 - Emily Robinson: Top Student: Bachelor of Biomedical Sciences (Honours) – School of Public Health and Preventive Medicine Excellence Awards

-- Prof Susan Davis: International Research Excellence Award US Endocrine Society.
+- Professor Susan Davis: International Research Excellence Award US Endocrine Society.
 This is a distinguished award only presented 3 times previously

 - Dr Roisin Worsley: The IMS Robert Greenblatt Prize.
 The International Menopause Society Annual Meeting, Cancun May 2013.